-How do I mount an Amazon EFS file system on an Amazon ECS container or task that runs on Fargate?
+How do I mount an Amazon EFS file system on an Amazon ECS container or a task that runs on Fargate?

 5 minute read